Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 * **Save**: Commit your changes.
 You must save a report before you can run it.
 * **Copy Report As**: Create a duplicate of the current report with a new name.
 This option appears after the initial save.
 * **Run**: Manually execute the report.
 Find the results in the **Report History** tab.
 The **Run** button is disabled if there are unsaved changes or if a report is currently generating.
-* **Download** - Export the report definition file to share with another Hornbill instance.
+* **Download**: Export the report definition file to share with another Hornbill instance.
 Available after you save the report.
 A drop-down allows you to export with or without Schedule or Delivery options (see Warning).
 * **Upload**: Import a report definition file.
 This action overwrites all current settings for the report.

  :::warning
   Report definitions include schedule and delivery information, such as email addresses and upload locations.
 Before downloading or uploading a report, review this data to ensure it's appropriate for sharing.
-If you do not wish to export the report with the Schedule information such as recipients email address or SFTP details then you should choose from the Dropdown list Download without sensitive information.
+If you do not wish to export the report with the Schedule information such as recipients email address or SFTP details, then you should choose from the drop-down list **Download without sensitive information**.
   :::

 ### General settings